Understanding Masking

 What is Masking

-Masking, also referred to as camouflaging, is when autistic people change their behavior to better “fit in” with their social environment.
+Masking, sometimes called camouflaging, is when autistic people change the way they act to try to “fit in” with others.
 Some examples of masking include:

-- Making eye contact while having a conversation, even though it makes the individual uncomfortable
+- Making eye contact during conversations, even if it feels uncomfortable

-- Mimicking facial expressions other people make during conversations
+- Copying other people’s facial expressions during conversations

 Risks and Benefits of Masking